adavoudi/aws-sap/docs/Storage/Object, Block, & File Storage/Amazon FSx.md

 - **Storage Options:**
     Offers SSD storage for workloads requiring very low latency (e.g., databases, media processing, analytics) and HDD storage for cost-sensitive, broad-spectrum workloads such as home directories.

+    You can change your file system storage type from HDD to SSD using the AWS Management Console and AWS CLI.
+You can't change your file system storage type from SSD to HDD.
+If you want to change a file system's storage type from SSD to HDD, you will need to restore a backup of the file system to a new file system that you configure to use HDD storage.

 - **High Availability and Disaster Recovery:**
     With the option to configure the file system in Multi-AZ mode, FSx for Windows File Server can provide high availability through synchronous replication across two availability zones.
 Daily backups to Amazon S3 further enhance disaster recovery capabilities.